-- If a voter requests an early voting ballot, they will need to write their driver's license/state ID number on the application or enclose a copy of an acceptable form of photo ID or reasonable impediment certification with their early voting ballot application.
-The voter will not provide the ID again when returning the ballot. - o If a voter is automatically sent a ballot (in a by-mail precinct or by-mail special election), they will need to write their driver's license/state ID number in the space provided on the ballot return envelope or enclose a copy of an acceptable form of photo ID or reasonable impediment certification form in the ballot return envelope. - Can a voter email or fax a photocopy or picture of their acceptable form of photo ID (i.e., tribal ID/military ID/U.S. Passport) with their early voting application? - Yes.
+- When a voter chooses to vote early, is their photo ID information collected when applying for the early ballot or when returning the early ballot? - o If a voter requests an early voting ballot, they will need to write their driver's license/state ID number on the application or enclose a copy of an acceptable form of photo ID or reasonable impediment certification with their early voting ballot application.
+The voter will not provide the ID again when returning the ballot. - If a voter is automatically sent a ballot (in a by-mail precinct or by-mail special election), they will need to write their driver's license/state ID number in the space provided on the ballot return envelope or enclose a copy of an acceptable form of photo ID or reasonable impediment certification form in the ballot return envelope.

+Yes.
 Early voting applications can be emailed, faxed or mailed as long as they are physically signed; the photo ID must also be included with that transmission.
 The photocopy or image can be in black and white, but it must be clearly legible.